Varagavank: Ownership

 Taraf reported in September 2012 that the monastery is owned by the Turkish journalist and media executive Fatih Altaylı.
 In an interview, Altaylı told the newspaper that the monastery belonged to his grandfather and he inherited it from his father.
 The monastery was confiscated during the Armenian genocide.
 A group of Armenians in Turkey, led by the activist Nadya Uygun, started a petition asking him to "Apply to the Armenian Patriarchate of Turkey and transfer the title deed of the church to the concerned [Armenian community] foundation."
 Altayli told Agos that he is ready to give it to the Armenian Patriarchate of Constantinople, but no government authority has approached him to respond to his offer to give back the church to its owners, and that they displayed no interest in cooperating.
 Revolutionary Socialist Workers' Party (DSİP) activists demonstrated in early October 2012 before the Habertürk headquarters in Beyoğlu, Istanbul demanding the return of the monastery land to the Armenians.
 As of September 2014, there was no progress.

 Architecture

-The monastery was composed of six churches, gavit (narthex) and other structures.
+The monastery was composed of six churches, a gavit (narthex) and other structures.
 The main church of Varagavank was called Surb Astvatsatsin (Holy Mother of God).
 It dated to the 11th century and was similar in plan to the prominent Saint Hripsime Church in Vagharshapat.
 The earliest structure was on the southern part of the ensemble and was known as Surb Sopia (10th century).
 Queen Khushush left an inscription (dated 981) on its western wall.

 Manuscripts

-In the 10th century, Queen Mlke, the wife of Gagik I, presented the monastery with the "Gospel of Queen Mlke" (arm), one of the best known Armenian illuminated manuscripts.
+In the 10th century, Queen Mlke, the wife of Gagik I, presented the monastery with The Gospels of Queen Mlke, one of the best known Armenian illuminated manuscripts.
 In the 14th–16th centuries the monastery became a major center of manuscript production.
 A number of Varagavank manuscripts are now kept at the Matenadaran repository in Yerevan.